david-davidson/SICP/chapters/1/README.md

 Tree-recursive functions end up duplicating a great deal of work (`(fibonacci 5)` evaluates `(fibonacci 3)` twice), which makes them a great candidate for refactoring into iterative form.
 While linear recursion only consumes more _space_ than iteration, tree recursion (because of that duplicate work) also consumes more _time_.

 In general, the number of steps required by a tree-recursive process is proportional to the number of nodes in the tree, while the space required is proportional to the maximum depth of the tree.
 (That's because, at any time, all we need to keep track of is the call stack back to the root of the tree.)

+### 1.2.4
+To speed up linear processes, consider **successive squaring**: when the counter is odd, increment it (and perform a standard unit of algorithmic work); when it's even, _double_ it (and double the algorithm's work, whatever that entails). e.g., [1.16.scm](1.16.scm).

+A good generic strategy for converting algorithms from recursive to iterative: set up the arguments (counter, accumulator, etc.) such that, on every iteration, they maintain a constant relationship. e.g., [1.18.scm](1.18.scm)

 ### 1.3.3
 A function's **fixed point** is the value `x` for which `f(x) = x`.
 (In [Smullyan's terms](https://github.com/david-davidson/to-mock-a-mockingbird), `f` is fond of `x`.)